 Artificial Neural Network Model to Estimate Vine Water Status Using a Multispectral Camera aboard an UAV

-Tomás Poblete,* Samuel Ortega-Farias, Miguel A. Moreno,
+Tomás Poblete,* Samuel Ortega-Farias,

 and Matthew Bardeen